Blog hero image

 PostFinance is the best choice for most US persons.
 No additional fees, solid account models, and good English support make it the most straightforward option.

-UBS is a good alternative, especially if you manage assets in the USA and Switzerland or are already a customer.
+UBS is a good alternative, especially if you manage assets in both the USA and Switzerland or are already a customer.

 ZKB is only worthwhile if you’re exempt from the fee (e.g., through a mortgage) or if English-language documentation is particularly important to you.